youmahmy/security-automation-portfolio/Kubernetes-Security/ZTNA Nginx Project/README.md

 ## Part 1: Environment Setup

 ### 1. Dedicated VM and Networking
 An Ubuntu Server 24.04 LTS instance was installed in VirtualBox using a Bridged Adapter networking setup.
-This configuration was crucial to ensure the VM received its own unique IP address on the Local Area Network (LAN), enabling accurate IP-based policy enforcement.
+This configuration was crucial to ensure the VM received its own unique IP address on the Local Area Network, enabling accurate IP-based policy enforcement.

 ![VirtualBox Networking Setup](assets/02-vm-networking-setup.png)